 Michael Smith (The Three Chimneys) Isle of Skye, 1 Michelin star

 Philip Howard (The Square) London, 2 Michelin star

-Once again a superb line up of culinary talent demonstrating to share their skills and expertise with us.
+A superb line up of culinary talent demonstrating to share their skills and expertise with us.

 With attendees expected to number around 700 chefs and student chefs it will be another excellent opportunity to meet, network and expand our knowledge bases and repertoire; with techniques from some of the most respected Chefs in the World.

 Once again our sponsor are invited as they make the entire conference possible and so it is also a chance to meet the suppliers, their latest products and learn about new innovations from companies who can support chefs in kitchens and businesses and to network and socialise with fellow chefs and associates much of which is done at the evening dinner extravaganza.